Lyd-W/beckminster-crest/README.md

 ### JavaScript

-As I have used JavaScript for some of the functions in the wesbite, I tested the code using [JSHint](https://jshint.com/ "JSHint Homepage"), no errors were returned.
+As I have used JavaScript for some of the functions in the website, I tested the code using [JSHint](https://jshint.com/ "JSHint Homepage"), no errors were returned.

 ![JSHint Results](docs/jshint.png "JSHint Results")